xinhe-lab/mapgen/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`Mapgen` is an R package that performs gene mapping based on functionally-informed genetic fine-mapping.
+`mapgen` is an R package that performs gene mapping based on functionally-informed genetic fine-mapping.

 ## Installation

-You can install the development version of `Mapgen` from [GitHub](https://github.com/xinhe-lab/mapgen) with:
+You can install the development version of `mapgen` from [GitHub](https://github.com/xinhe-lab/mapgen) with:

 ``` r